RadouanBoukharfane/radouanboukharfane.github.io/_projects/overview.md

 ---
 title: "MSDA CFD Group"
 excerpt: "
+The CFD group at MSDA/UM6P is a research group that includes two professors, graduate students and undergraduate students who undergo a wide range of studies and simulations related to computational fluid dynamics.
+Working with both development and applied numerical studies, the group is gaining a great expertise and knowledge in the CFD domain, which is currently the widest as well as the most efficient fluid flow testing tool.

+Now CFD is considered the number one tool among all fluid testing units due to the availability of high tech computers besides commercial and open-source CFD packages and libraries accessible to almost every one.

+Our mission at the CFD group at MSDA/UM6P is to help develop the science of CFD by devising new mathematical methodologies that render more robust CFD simulations.
+We also aim at conducting CFD analysis for different domains such as air-conditioing, oil and gas, aerodynamics, blood flow in arteries, heat transfer issues .. etc.

-My research interests are related to the design and implementation of novel numerical methods for hyperbolic and mixed hyperbolic/parabolic partial differential equations, as well as their application to solve realistic flow problems in various areas of natural science and engineering.
-I worked also on the analysis of complex fluid media, with a special practical system, i.e. rocket propulsion.
+For the moment, our research interests are related to the design and implementation of novel numerical methods for hyperbolic and mixed hyperbolic/parabolic partial differential equations, as well as their application to solve realistic flow problems in various areas of natural science and engineering.
 "
 collection: projects
 ---